wmo-im/wis2box-training/documentation/docs/practical-sessions/access-your-student-vm.md

 ## Run docker 'hello-world'

-On the local training environment your student-account has been added to the 'docker'-group to allow you to start docker-containers.
-You can verify this by running the docker 'hello-world' command:
+In the local training environment, your student account has been added to the `docker` group to allow you to work with Docker.
+You can verify this by running the Docker `hello-world` image:

 ```bash
 docker run -it hello-world
 ```

-This commands download the 'hello-world'-image from the local registry and interactively runs a docker-container for this image.
+This command downloads the `hello-world` image from the local registry and interactively runs a Docker container for this image.

 !!! tip

-    If you get an error it is often an indication your user does not have permission to access the docker file-system.
-The user running docker-commands must be added to the 'docker'-group to be allowed to run docker-containers.
+    If you get an error it is often an indication that your username does not have the appropriate permissions to access the Docker filesystem.
+The user running Docker commands must be added to the `docker` group in order to run Docker containers.

-## Review docker system usage
+## Review Docker system usage

-Inspect you local docker system usage using the command:
+Inspect youf local Docker system usage using the command:

 ```bash
 docker system df
 ```

 !!! question
-    What usage can you currently observe for your docker system?
+    What usage can you currently observe for your Docker system?

-Clean-up your docker system with the command:
+Cleanup your Docker system with the command:

 ```bash
 docker system prune -a
 ```

-Verify docker system is now clean:
+Verify Docker system is now clean of any Docker resources:
 ```bash
 docker system df
 ```